Recruiting notes: A weekend portal DL visitor and Malachi Coleman's latest big day - NewsBreak

 Nebraska has a couple of key defensive recruits on campus this weekend, including a transfer portal defensive lineman who will be taking a visit.

-The defensive front is a position of critical need for the Huskers as they head into the summer, particularly after junior Casey Rogers entered the transfer portal earlier this week.
+The defensive front, of course, is a position of critical need for the Huskers as they head into the summer, particularly after junior Casey Rogers entered the transfer portal earlier this week.

 NU is set to host Texas Tech transfer Devin Drew, the Journal Star confirmed, over the weekend.